aproxis/VideoCutter/memory-bank/activeContext.md

 - Alpha compositing provides accurate shadow and outline effects
 - Real-time updates enhance user experience

+### Refactoring Core Scripts

+**Decision**: Undertake a significant refactoring of core processing scripts to improve modularity, maintainability, and prepare for future scalability.
+A central controller will orchestrate more specialized modules.

+**Rationale**:
+-   **Maintainability**: Smaller, focused modules are easier to understand, debug, and modify.
+-   **Testability**: Independent modules can be unit-tested more effectively.
+-   **Scalability**: A modular design makes it easier to add new features or modify existing ones without impacting unrelated parts of the system.
+-   **Usability/Reusability**: Well-defined modules can potentially be reused in other contexts or by other tools.
+-   **Reduced Technical Debt**: Addresses current complexities and mixed concerns in scripts like `cutter.py`.

+**Key Architectural Considerations**:
+-   **Module Granularity**: Finding the right balance for the size and scope of new modules.
+-   **Inter-Module Communication**: Defining clear and efficient interfaces (e.g., function calls, data objects).
+-   **Configuration Management**: How global and module-specific configurations will be handled and passed.
+-   **State Management**: How state is maintained and shared (or isolated) across the pipeline.
+-   **Impact on GUI**: Ensuring `gui.py` can seamlessly integrate with the new backend structure.

 ## Current Challenges

 1. **ASS Format Complexity**